 \section{Relevant equations}

-The data compilation of \citet{shen2020} allow for a characterization of the bolometric quasar luminosity function from observations in the rest-frame IR, B, UV, soft and hard X-ray wavebands, covering redshifts $z \sim 0-7$.
-A best-fitting quasar Spectral Energy Density (SED) model is constructed to convert the luminosities across various bands and fitted to the data.
-The bolometric quasar luminosity function, describing the comoving number density of quasars as a function of luminosity over all wavebands, is found to be well-modelled by a double power law \citep{shen2020} form.
-The same functional form is found to describe the luminosity function in specific wavebands (of rest frequencies $\nu$ with corresponding luminosities $L_{\nu}$ and number densities $n$):
+The data compilation of \citet{shen2020} allows for a characterization of the bolometric quasar luminosity function from observations in the rest-frame IR, B, UV, soft and hard X-ray wave bands, covering redshifts $z \sim 0-7$.
+A best-fitting quasar spectral energy density (SED) model is constructed to convert the luminosities across various bands and fitted to the data.
+The bolometric quasar luminosity function, describing the comoving number density of quasars as a function of luminosity over all wavebands, is found to be well-modeled by a double-power-law \citep{shen2020} form.
+The same functional form is found to describe the luminosity function in specific wave bands (of rest frequencies $\nu$ with corresponding luminosities $L_{\nu}$ and number densities $n$):

 with the best-fitting parameters $L_*, \gamma_1, \gamma_2$ and $\phi_*$ being matched to observations, both separately at each redshift and globally across the range of redshifts considered.
 The best-fitting form of the luminosity function for the UV (ultraviolet) regime (with rest wavelength 912 \AA) over $z \sim 5-9$ is found to be in good agreement with multiband observational data.
 The total emissivity of the AGN in this regime at a given redshift is found by integrating over the luminosity function above a minimum value $L_{\rm min}$: